Marcell Ozuna Preview, Player Props: Braves vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 17th-ranked team ERA among all MLB pitching staffs (4.21).
+- The Dodgers have a 4.20 team ERA that ranks 16th across all league pitching staffs.

+- Dodgers pitchers combine to give up 162 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- The righty's most recent time out came on Tuesday against the Arizona Diamondbacks, when he threw six innings, surrendering four earned runs while giving up seven hits.
+- The righty's most recent appearance was on Tuesday against the Arizona Diamondbacks, when he tossed six innings, surrendering four earned runs while giving up seven hits.

-- The 24-year-old has a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while allowing a batting average of .236 to opposing hitters.
+- The 24-year-old has a 4.00 ERA and 8.1 strikeouts per nine innings across 16 games this season, while giving up a batting average of .236 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.